GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 ### Scaffolding on the Command Line

+The repository includes a shell script, `setup-newhack.sh` to create a new hack with all the necessary files in place, with placeholders in them.

 ```shell
 cd YOUR_FORK  # typically cloud-hackathons
 tools/setup-newhack.sh --hack=century-of-iot --author=me@google.com --title="IoT hack of the century"